Thinking about an LA to San Diego road trip?

 Tip

 Hodad’s, in Ocean Beach, serves the most famous burgers in San Diego.
 The line to get in is more than an hour long.
 If you do want your food to go, skip the line and go directly to the counter.
-A lot of people get confused and make the line even though they do not intend sitting down at the restaurant.
+A lot of people get confused and make the line even though they do not intend to sit down at the restaurant.

 LA to San Diego Drive – Alternate Itinerary